kahlan/kahlan/docs/README.md

     * `'coverage'`       # Creates the coverage reporter
   * `'matchers`'         # Useful for registering some further matchers
   * `'run`'              # Runs the test suite
-  * `'reporting`'        # Runs some additionnal reporting tasks
+  * `'reporting`'        # Runs some additional reporting tasks
   * `'stop`'             # Trigger the stop event to reporters
-  * `'quit`'             # For some addionnal post processing before quitting
+  * `'quit`'             # For some additional post processing before quitting

 [You can see more details about how the workflow works here](https://github.com/crysalead/kahlan/blob/master/src/cli/Kahlan.php) (start reading with the `run()` method).

 ### Optimizations

 Kahlan acts like a wrapper.
-It intercepts loaded classes Just It Time (i.e during the autoloading step) and rewrites the source code on the fly to make it easily testable with PHP.
+It intercepts loaded classes Just It Time (i.e. during the autoloading step) and rewrites the source code on the fly to make it easily testable with PHP.
 That's why Monkey Patching or redefining a class's method can be done inside the testing environment without any PECL extensions like runkit, aop, etc.

-Notice that this approach will make your code to be runned a bit slower than your orginal code.
+Notice that this approach will make your code run a bit slower than your original code.
 However you can optimize Kahlan's interceptor to only patch the namespaces you want:

 For example, the following configuration will only limit the patching to a bunch of namespaces/classes: